DogByteUGA/CSCI4300TermProject/README.md

 </ul>

 Again, this is only design.
 Don't worry about what the pages are going to actually do yet (for example: if your page links to someone else's, only worry about your own).
 Make sure to use UGA colors and put your pages up on GitHub when you're done so we can look at them.

+--Step 2: Functionality--

+By next Monday (April 13), we should be able to go through our website like the users can.
+What I mean is that we should be able to click through the site with the top bar and through links without any hassle.
+So that basically means that we need the site to be functional and useable.
+Everyone should make sure that whatever page they worked on links correctly to the other pages as outlined above.

+I'd like for us to tackle the harder things, like implementing the APIs (Maps, Twitter? for updates) and User Profile pages (getting the information) together so one person won't be bogged down with something heavy.